 If the borrower continues to make their monthly loan payments on time, they can continue driving their car in their daily routine when they have a title loan.
 However, if a borrower ever defaults on a car title loan, the lender may be able to legally seize their car as part of the title loan’s policy.
 That’s what makes the collateral a form of secure trust between the lender and the borrower.

 How Can I Get a Guarantee of Title Loan Approval?

-If you’re looking to obtain a title loan, know that there are steps you can take to improve your chances of gaining approval!
+If you’re looking to obtain an auto title loan, know that there are steps you can take to improve your chances of gaining guaranteed title loan approval!

 Ensure that you have the following for a title loan: